-Bryn Baker is Manager of WWF’s Renewable Energy Program in Washington D.C.
+Bryn Baker is Deputy Director of WWF’s Renewable Energy Program in Washington D.C.
 Bryn works with WWF’s business partners to set ambitious renewable energy and climate goals to reduce emissions and to create innovative approaches to scaling up renewable energy cost effectively.
 She facilitated the development of the Corporate Renewable Energy Buyers Principles that unifies the voice of large companies’ seeking more renewable energy to power their operations.

 To expand access to renewable energy through the Buyers Principles, Bryn manages WWF's collaborative dialogues between corporate renewable energy purchasers and utilities and other renewable energy market players that seek to develop and innovate new ways for utilities to meet the renewable energy needs of their largest customers.